paypal/PayPal-Cordova-Plugin/README.md

 Disclaimer:
 -----------
 The intention for this plugin is to make it community driven.
-We have created this version of the plugin to show how easy it is to use our native SDKs (iOS and Android) from the Cordova/Phonegap platforms.
+We have created this version of the plugin to show how easy it is to use our native SDKs (iOS and Android) on the Cordova/Phonegap platforms.
 If there are features missing we would happy to review and merge any Pull Requests improving the functionality.

 Installation
 ------------